lukiod/Retinal-Vessel-Segment/README.md

 - **requirements.txt**: Lists all the Python dependencies required to run the project.
 Use this file to install all dependencies with`pip install -r requirements.txt`.
 - **results/**: Directory where the results of the model’s evaluation, including segmented images and performance metrics, will be saved.
 - **train.py**: Contains the training loop and logic, including functions for model training, validation, and saving the trained model.

+## About The Model
+    The model hase been trained over U-Net Architecture. and has over 59 million neuron

 ## 📂 Dataset